-Penn State has been a leader in ensuring the safety of students, faculty, staff, and visitors who live and work in University-operated residences.
-Automatic systems and fire alarm systems are recognized engineered building features that help to provide for a fire-safe living environment.
-All on-campus University Housing and Food Services operated residence halls and apartments are provided with automatic sprinkler systems, smoke detectors, and building fire alarm systems to provide early detection and warning of a possible fire emergency.

-Additionally, Residence Life and Housing Staff Members at Schuylkill campus are trained annually on hands-on use of fire extinguishers and emergency procedures in the event of a fire.
+PSU has been a leader in ensuring the safety of students, faculty, staff, and visitors who live and work in Universityoperated residences.
+Automatic sprinkler systems and fire alarm systems are recognized engineered building features that help to provide for a fire-safe living environment.
+All University Housing and Food Services operated residence halls and apartments are provided with automatic sprinkler systems, smoke detectors, and building fire alarm systems to provide early detection and warning of a possible fire emergency.
+Additionally, Residence Life Coordinators and Resident Assistants are trained annually on emergency procedures in the event of a fire.